Personality Types and Communication with Children

 - “Which of your friends makes you act your best?”

-I am currently developing a list of 95 BEST questions to ask your kids and get conversations rocking.
-I’ll have it available, right here, very soon!
+I have developed a list of THE 88 BEST questions to ask your kids and get conversations rocking.

 But thinking about it now, maybe this is the best, and most simple, question of all: